facultyai/dash-bootstrap-components/docs/components_page/components/carousel.md

   color: yellow;
 }
 ```

+{{apidoc:src/components/Carousel.js}}

-## Items
+### Items

-The `items` prop is a list of dictionaries that defines what is displayed on the slides.
+`items`  is a list of dictionaries that defines what is displayed on the slides in the Carousel.
 It has the following keys:
--  `id` (string):The id of the slide.
+-  `key` (string):A unique identifier for the component, used to improve performance by React.js while rendering components See https://reactjs.org/docs/lists-and-keys.html for more info.
 - `src` (string): The URL of the image.
 - `alt` (string):The alternate text for an image, if the image cannot be displayed.
 - `imgClassName`(string): The className for the image.
 The default is `d-block w-100`.